JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/README.md

 # How to Use

 ### Step 1: Installation
+1. Click the green **Code** button near the top of this page.
+2. Click **Download ZIP**.
+3. Open up the downloaded zip file with your favorite zip opener (Windows 11 has this functionality built-in).
-Place `Star Wars Galaxies Steam Integration.exe` and `config.ini` together in their own folder.
+4. Place `Star Wars Galaxies Steam Integration.exe` and `config.ini` together in their own folder.
 This can be anywhere on your computer (e.g., inside your game folder or on your desktop).

 ### Step 2: Configuration
 Open the `config.ini` file with any text editor (like Notepad).
 You will need to provide two values: